Santiago Imán

 Santiago Imán was a Creole revolutionary involved in a series of events that led to, and helped cause, the Caste War of Yucatán and was born in 1800.
 Through 1839 to 1840, starting on May 29, he led a revolt which helped push the Yucatán's separation from Mexico, which was currently going through tough problems after the Pastry War with France and was also having difficulty, and weakness, regaining territory lost to the U.S, including Texas.
 He encouraged Federalism in the Yucatán once Mexican independence came and Spanish rule was eliminated.
-He was higher up in the caste like system at the time as a merchant Creole who owned land in the city of Tizimin.
+He was higher up in the caste like system at the time as a merchant Creole who owned land in the city of Tizimín.
 The Centralized Mexican government at the time was becoming more frustrated, in need of men to reconquer Texas from the United States, and sought to gather soldiers by being more oppressive to this deed.
 Imán knew that his best bet was to gather the Mayan peoples that resided in the Yucatán to aide in forming Yucatán as an independent nation.
 He gained their devotion by promising the abolition of Church taxes, which the Mayan people for obvious religious reasons didn't appreciate, and with his ambition and the motivation on the heads of the Mayan peasantry they momentarily drove Independence for the Yucatán till 1843; later Independence periods where brought in a few following years up until 1848 where they were quenched once and for all.
 His drive brought many social changes including the disuse of public lands, and new forms of awarding individuals for many forms of service mostly including military work.
 His actions would later drive and motivate more Creole revolutions notably the Caste War of Yucatán in 1847.